 Severe and sometimes fatal sickle cell crises can occur in individuals with sickle cell disease receiving human granulocyte colony-stimulating factors.
 Consider the potential risks and benefits prior to the administration of human granulocyte colony-stimulating factors in individuals with sickle cell disease.
 Discontinue tbo-filgrastim in individuals undergoing a sickle cell crisis.

-The safety and effectiveness of tbo-filgrastim in children have not been established.
+The safety and effectiveness of tbo-filgrastim in children under 18 years of age have not been established.

 Absolute neutrophil count (ANC): A measure of the number of neutrophils (a type of white blood cell) in the blood.